 Christine asked me in-depth questions about Plastic: what is the significance of the stories from minor characters in the book, what is the connection between social media and self-perception and who I was hoping to reach with the book?
 We also talked about the vulnerability of women in our society.

 You can hear my answers on Saturday, July 14 about 8 am EST or Wednesday, July 18 around 11 pm EST. Shortly thereafter, the station will upload a podcast, which I will also post on my site.

-The Bay 88.7 FM is a community radio station serving cottage country in Ontario.
+The Bay 88.7 FM is a community radio station serving cottage country in Ontario (their broadcast area covers all of Muskoka).
 Over 60 volunteers, including Christine, create the programming content, which includes a full selection of talk shows on Saturday and Sunday mornings, called Muskoka Magazine.
 They have an international audience, who tune in directly through the site or through an app.
 Their eclectic mix of content offers something for everyone.

 After the interview, Christine and I discussed the writing life.
 It is a tough slog sometimes, and we writers can wonder just why we devote so many hours to our work.
 We reminded each other that it isn't the outcome that is important.
 It is the fact we are doing something we love and expressing our creativity that brings us joy and a sense of fulfillment.
 In fact, we both agreed that we couldn't imagine not writing.
 Christine is working on her first novel, after a career of writing non-fiction and interviewing fellow writers.
 I wish her the best of luck.

 A huge thank you to Christine for her insightful questions and for having me on her show.